jorelosorio/spellingcorrector/README.md

 ### Training

 Most of the training was made using free versions of books in `Spanish`.
-However, if you like to train for a new language or add extra words to the existing `dic` file, you can use the following main
+However, if you like to train for a new language you can use the following functions

-    ```go
+    ```golang
     package main

-    import "github.com/jorelosorio/spellingcorrector/internals"
+    import (
+        sc "github.com/jorelosorio/spellingcorrector"
+    )

     func main() {
-        internals.TrainFromFile("./texts/book.txt")
+        dic, _ := sc.NewDictionary("{YOUR_PATH_TO_DICTIONARY}", sc.ESAlphabet) // Or ENAlphabet
+        dic.TrainFromTextFile("{YOUR_INPUT_TEXT}")
     }
     ```

-Call `TrainFromFile` function as many times you wish with different textbooks.
+> Call `TrainFromTextFile` function as many times you wish with different inputs.

-> To start from scratch please `delete` first the document file `dic` otherwise you will be mixing words if you use other languages. **Only keep `dic` if you are going to append more data in `Spanish`**

 ### Build Docker

-To build the docker image use `Dockerfile.deploy` and the command
+To build the docker image use `.dockers/Dockerfile.deploy` and the command

     docker build -f Dockerfile.deploy -t jorelosorio/spellingcorrector:latest .